can be your best friend!

 L move (90o counterclockwise rotation of the Left Face of the cube) – Like the R move, the recommended way to turn the left side of the Cube is by also using the entire wrist.
 To perform L moves, follow the steps used to perform the R move only inverted.
 The L move also utilizes the whole wrist for the rotation of the left side of the cube.

 B move (90o clockwise rotation of the Back Face of the cube) – The B move is more challenging to execute, and although it is a rare move, the B move may be needed if it is a part of an algorithm the cuber is using.
 Speedcubers generally rotate the puzzle so that the B face is on top and then turn in the same manner as a U face.
 T

 D move (90o counterclockwise rotation of the Down Face of the cube) – The D move is the most difficult of the cube face rotations and usually takes a longer time to master.
 The cube is held from the middle and top layers with the thumb and first two fingers, leaving the ring and pinky finger free behind the puzzle.
 Next, one of the ring fingers is used to rotate the down face layer in the required direction.

-It is recommended to practice these moves slowly first to master them and then gradually work on the speed, learning to switch between the positions quickly.
+It is recommended to practice these moves slowly.
+At first, master them, and then gradually work on the speed- learning to switch between the positions quickly.
 Another tip for improving finger tricks is to practice a sequence of moves (algorithms) or a scramble that combines a series of moves (finger tricks) together.
 These take a while to master, and the best way to do this is to practice the moves frequently.
-These same finger tricks are also used on larger puzzles such as the four by for (4×4) and the five by five (5×5), but they would have to be adapted for a larger scale.
+These same finger tricks are also used on larger puzzles such as the four by for (4×4) and the five by five (5×5), but have to be adapted for a larger scale.